Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA: AMG preconditioners

 Embedding this two‐level idea recursively yields the V‐cycle operator $\mathcal{P}^{-1}$.
 The resulting operator $\mathcal{P}^{-1}\approx K^{-1}$ is symmetric positive definite when the restriction and prolongation operators satisfy $R=P^\top$ and the post‐smoother is chosen as the adjoint (or transpose) of the pre‐smoother.
 In this case, the V‐cycle defines a symmetric iteration suitable for use as a preconditioner in the CG method applied to $K\mathbf u=\mathbf F$; see~\cite{XuZikatanov}.

 The theoretical objective is for the preconditioned system

-to have a condition number bounded independently of $N$, ensuring \emph{optimal convergence} of the iterative solver (i.e., a convergence rate independent of problem size).
-This property is distinct from \emph{optimal computational complexity}, which refers to the total cost per iteration scaling linearly with $N$.
+to have a condition number bounded independently of $N$, ensuring \emph{optimal convergence} of the iterative solver (i.e., a convergence rate independent of problem size). {In addition, for isogeometric discretizations, robustness is also expected with respect to geometric parametrization $F$, spline degree $p$, and inter-element smoothness, so that the condition number remains bounded independently not only of $N$, but also of these discretization-specific parameters; see the discussion on this subject in the case of geometric multigrid methods in~\cite{Manni1,MR4454927,MR3686804}.} Optimal convergence is distinct from \emph{optimal computational complexity}, which refers to the total cost per iteration scaling linearly with $N$.
 Both aspects are desirable but not equivalent, and practical AMG implementations often achieve near‐optimal performance only under additional assumptions on the smoother and the coarsening strategy.

 From an implementation standpoint, all operations composing the method should be suitable for parallel execution, consisting mostly of local computations to minimize communication in distributed‐memory environments, and capable of exploiting Single‐Instruction–Multiple‐Data (SIMD) parallelism offered by multicore processors and GPU accelerators.